mpounsett/nagiosplugin/doc/api/intermediate.rst

 .. currentmodule:: nagiosplugin.performance

-Performance data are created during metric evaluation in a context and are written into the *perfdata* section of the plugin's output.
+:term:`Performance data` are created during metric evaluation in a context and are written into the *perfdata* section of the plugin's output.
 For sake of consistency, performance data should represent their values in their respective base unit, so `Performance('size', 10000, 'B')` is better than `Performance('size', 10, 'kB')`.